 On each side of the range are small drawers sitting back to keep some counter space, with spice inserts inside for my chef.
 And when I say chef I am talking about my husband. 😉

-Katie mentioned putting small sconces against the backsplash, sitting on either side of the range, and I was all in!
+Small sconces will go in against the backsplash, sitting on either side of the range.
 I think it will also bring some warmth to all the marble.
 These lanterns are what Jose and I liked most for this spot:

 The last two cabinets on the far right offer roll outs for some food storage and our smaller appliances.